6 Signs of Sexual Repression That Could Be Affecting Your Sex Life

 6. Feelings of shame connected to urges

-Humans are animals too and sexual urges are a part of us as is our need to eat and drink water.
-We are one of the rare animals that have sex not just for prolonging the species, but for the sheer pleasure of it too.
-Therefore, feelings of shame and guilt are unnecessarily connected to sexual urges and are a product of our psyche.
+Humans are animals too, and sexual urges are a part of us, as is our need to eat and drink water.
+We are one of the rare animals that have sex not just to prolong the species but for the sheer pleasure of it too.

-When trying to solve a problem we need to first look into the cause of it and the way it is affecting our life.
-Before we attempt to resolve it we need to understand it.
+When trying to solve a problem, we need to first look into the cause of it and the way it is affecting our life.
+Before we attempt to resolve it, we need to understand it.

 Therefore, anything recommended here should be extracted cautiously.
-There are things you can do to try and liberate yourself, however finding professional help is a safe path to take, especially if sexual repression was caused by traumas.
-These problems can be solved.
-They are a part of you, but you can be free of them.
-You weren’t born with shame, guilt and devoid of a sexual urge.
+There are things you can do to try and liberate yourself.
+However, finding professional help is a safe path to take, especially if sexual repression was caused by traumas.

 At any given time in your life, you have the right to regain your sexual expression back!